 The Carrot Ventures Fund I L.P. was launched to address systemic challenges faced by many agri-tech start-up companies.
 Created by AVAC Group of Calgary in partnership with FCC, the team sources and vets new technologies, recruits experienced leadership and creates new companies.
 It connects technological innovators with professional leadership to ensure companies are properly structured and financed.

-A $100-million fund that focuses solely on investing in companies operating in the food and beverage sector, health, wellness and beauty consumer goods categories.
-In addition to capital, District Ventures Capital provides recipient companies with marketing, programming and commercialization support.
-FCC’s commitment to this fund is $20 million.
+District Ventures’ second fund focuses on investing in companies operating in the food and beverage sector, health, wellness and beauty consumer goods categories.
+In addition to capital, District Ventures provides recipient companies with marketing, programming and commercialization support.

-A $151.5 million fund, 99% invested by FCC, providing convertible debt investments to enable proven, viable companies the stability and flexibility they need to rebuild their business models through unexpected business disruptions.
+A $151.5 million fund, 99% invested by FCC, providing convertible debt and equity investments to enable proven, viable companies the stability and flexibility they need to rebuild their business models through unexpected business disruptions.

 The Indigenous Growth Fund helps Indigenous entrepreneurs get the capital they need to start or expand their businesses.
-It provides loans to Aboriginal Financial Institutions (AFI) who, in turn, lend to Indigenous entrepreneurs across the country.
-It’s managed by the National Aboriginal Capital Corporations Association, which has a 30-year track record of lending to Indigenous-led small-and-medium-sized businesses.
+It provides loans to Indigenous Financial Institutions (IFI) who, in turn, lend to Indigenous entrepreneurs across the country.
+It’s managed by the National Aboriginal Capital Corporations Association, which has a 30-year track record of lending to Indigenous-led small- and medium-sized businesses.

-A $100-million equity fund to invest in expansion-stage private companies with the goal of promoting health and sustainability in the food and agricultural sector.
+An equity fund to invest in expansion-stage private companies with the goal of promoting health and sustainability in the food and agricultural sector.
 The fund manager offers expertise in sustainable agriculture and food production and believes these activities are important to environmental and health outcomes.
 InvestEco has previously invested in many leading food and agriculture brands across North America.
-FCC’s commitment to this fund is $20 million.

-FCC has invested in Power Sustainable Lios, who invest in mid-market companies operating across the food value chain in North America, partnering with owners and operators to accelerate growth.
+FCC has invested in LIOS Fund I LP, which invests in mid-market companies operating across the food value chain in North America, partnering with owners and operators to accelerate growth.
 Through majority or meaningful minority ownership participation, the fund aims to support companies who are well-positioned to prioritize and improve sustainability across the food system, addressing changing consumer behaviours, constrained natural resources and building greater resilience.

 The51 is a Financial Feminist™ platform where current and aspiring investors (particularly women and gender-diverse individuals) come together to democratize access to capital for women and under-represented founders.
 FCC has signed on to be the lead investor in The51's Food and AgTech Fund, focused on investing in under-represented founders transforming the business of food and agriculture.